crispcbk/picasawebuploader/README.md

 =================

 A script that uploads photos to Google+ / Picasa Web Albums.
-The original script written by Jackpal, see: https://github.com/jackpal/picasawebuploader
+The original script written by Jack Palevich, see: https://github.com/jackpal/picasawebuploader

 Features:
 + Resizes large images to be less than the free limit (2048 x 2048)